techfleetworks/skills-and-practices-framework/README.md

 **Scope grows as the team works.** Agile teams start with a best guess and sharpen it as they learn.
 So the deliverables, the skills in play, and the shape of the work all grow over time.
 That is how the work is meant to go.

 # Audiences
-## For career changers and new grads
+## For Career Changers and New Graduates
 The framework is built for people trying to get in, as much as for people already there.
 It helps in three concrete ways.

 **It shows you the target.** Pick a role you want.
 Look at the duties it owns, the skills it needs, and the deliverables it produces.
 Now you have a clear picture of what ready looks like, in place of a vague job post.